fdznoriega/TextGame/readme.txt

 Text-based adventure game that takes inputs through terminal.
 Not exactly elegant, but the main intent is to observe how some design decision might impact future development.
 Also I'm bored.
+I plan on using this as a launching point from which I will implement a true user interface (possibly through JavaFX) rather than the crude console IO that is in place.

 ----How do I use it?----
 Download, then access folder with terminal.
 In terminal,